Raquel Terán

-Raquel Terán is an American politician serving as a member of the Arizona Senate from the 26th district.
-She previously served in the Arizona House of Representatives.
+Raquel Terán (born November 30, 1977) is an American politician who previously served as a member of the Arizona Senate from the 26th district.
+She previously served in the Arizona House of Representatives and as chair of the Arizona Democratic Party.

 Early life

 Terán was born in Douglas, Arizona.
 Her citizenship was challenged in court by an anti-immigration advocate in 2012, and again after her 2018 election.
 The lawsuits were both dismissed.

 Career

 Prior to being elected to the state legislature, Terán was a community organizer who was active in opposing Arizona SB 1070 that she believed had an "anti-immigrant sentiment."
 She was part of the successful recall of Russell Pearce, the primary sponsor of SB 1070, in 2011.

 Terán was elected in November 2018 to the Arizona House of Representatives, and she assumed office on January 14, 2019.
 In 2021, Terán was elected chair of the Arizona Democratic Party.
 On September 15, 2021, Terán was appointed to the Arizona Senate to fill the remainder of Tony Navarrete's two-year term following his resignation.

-In 2023, Terán was elected by the Senate Democratic Caucus to serve as the Minority Leader of the Arizona State Senate, succeeding outgoing Minority Leader Rebecca Rios.
+The Senate Democratic Caucus elected Téran to serve as the minority leader of the Arizona State Senate, succeeding outgoing minority leader Rebecca Rios, in December 2022.
+She stepped down as state party chair to focus on the position, and stepped down as minority leader in March 2023, as she explored a run for the United States House of Representatives.

-In 2023, after Congressman Ruben Gallego announced his intention to run for the United States Senate against incumbent, Senator Kyrsten Sinema, rumors began to circle that Téran would run for Congress.
-In mid-January, Téran announced via Twitter that she was highly considering running for Gallego's seat.